it-at-m/refarch/refarch-integrations/refarch-s3-integration/README.md

 ## Configuration

 Following are the properties to configure the different modules.
-Some of them a custom defined and others are synonyms for spring package properties.
+Some of them are custom defined and others are synonyms for spring package properties.
 Whether a property is an alias can be checked in the corresponding `application.yml` of each module.